openvinotoolkit/model_server/docs/metrics.md

 For example, statistics of the inference execution queue, model runtime parameters etc. They can also track the usage based on model version, API type or requested endpoint methods.

-OpenVINO Model Server metrics are compatible with Prometheus standard [Prometheus metrics detailed description](https://prometheus.io/docs)
+OpenVINO Model Server metrics are compatible with [Prometheus standard](https://prometheus.io/docs)

 They are exposed on the `/metrics` endpoint.